Azure/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 ## SapHanaLinkedServiceProperties
 ### Properties
-* **authenticationType**: 'Basic' | 'Windows': The authentication type to be used to connect to the SAP HANA server.
+* **authenticationType**: 'Basic' | 'Windows' | string: The authentication type to be used to connect to the SAP HANA server.
 * **connectionString**: any: Any object
 * **encryptedCredential**: any: Any object
 * **password**: [SecretBase](#secretbase): The base definition of a secret type.